DjayselPessoa/projetoPFN/README.md

 - That's the only way to make the program always write below the last line and not on the last line!

 If there are Bugs report!

+v0.6 update -> 11/09/2021
+- Fixed a treatment during password testing that could confuse the user
+- Fixed the code used to open the score, depending on what happened might not read the correct score
+- Removed dead code

 v0.5 update -> 10/09/2021:
 - Fixed the lack of treatment in an entry that caused the end of the process and in loss of score.